mattdahogan/mattdahogan/README.md

 <img src="https://komarev.com/ghpvc/?username=mdhoganuri&color=brightgreen" alt="watching_count" /> <img alt="followers" src="https://img.shields.io/github/followers/mdhoganuri?label=Followers&style=social">

-As an undergraduate student studying Computer Science at the University of Rhode Island, I feel as though I am one step closer to becoming the magician my younger self once believed was behind technology as we know it.
-With each course, I am faced with new challenges which, although sometimes stressful, have a payoff like no other.
-It's truly amazing to be pursuing this passion of mine and I look forward to bringing my ideas and what I learn to the industry.
+As a recent Computer Science graduate from the University of Rhode Island, I am excited to begin my professional career in the tech industry.
+My academic journey has transformed my childhood fascination with technology into practical skills and innovative solutions.

+Throughout my studies, I faced numerous challenges that fueled my passion for problem-solving and continuous learning.
+I am eager to apply my knowledge, creativity, and enthusiasm to contribute to cutting-edge projects and collaborate with like-minded professionals in the ever-evolving field!

 - [View Resumé](https://hoganmatt.me/about/resume.pdf)
 - [View LinkedIn](https://www.linkedin.com/in/matthewdhogan25)